sdahewar/IMH/README.md

 - May need to refine prompt

 ### "Sarvam API Offline"
-- Ensure Sarvam translation server is running on port 8888
+- Ensure Sarvam Translation server is running on port 8888

 ## License